TwistedGate/ImmersivePosts/.github/ISSUE_TEMPLATE/bug_report.md

+---
+name: Bug report
+about: Create a report to help me improve this addon
+title: ''
+labels:
+assignees:
+---
 ### Before reporting:
 Please use the search function to make sure an issue hasn't been reported already.
 This avoids duplicates.
 Also, please give this issue a descriptive name that contains the game version in the title, eg.: "[1.16] Rightclick on Post Crash"